apache/iceberg/docs/aws.md

 Iceberg allows users to write data to S3 through `S3FileIO`.
 `GlueCatalog` by default uses this `FileIO`, and other catalogs can load this `FileIO` using the `io-impl` catalog property.

 Users can use catalog properties to override the defaults.
-Please see https://iceberg.apache.org/docs/latest/configuration/#catalog-properties for how to use these catalog properties and configure in different engines.
+Please refer to [How to configure catalog properties](https://iceberg.apache.org/docs/latest/configuration/#catalog-properties) for details of catalog properties configuration in different engines.

 ### Progressive Multipart Upload